sustech-topology/TopCap/README.md

 ## TopCap: topological features for machine learning

-This [working_flow](working_flow.ipynb) corresponds to the results in Fig. 2 of the varied shapes of vowels, voiced consonants, and voiceless consonants.
+The code for the overview results in Fig. 2 of the varied shapes of vowels, voiced consonants, and voiceless consonants can be found [here](working_flow.ipynb).

 ### Primary experiments